Foundation (novel series): Television

 In November 2014, TheWrap reported that Jonathan Nolan was writing and producing a TV series based on the Foundation Trilogy for HBO.
 Nolan confirmed his involvement at a Paley Center event on April 13, 2015.

 In June 2017, Deadline reported that Skydance Media would produce a TV series.
 In August 2018 it was announced that Apple TV+ had commissioned a 10 episode straight-to-series order.
 However, on April 18, 2019, Josh Friedman left the project as co-writer and co-showrunner.
 This was apparently planned, with either Friedman or screenwriter David Goyer leaving and the other staying.
 On June 22, 2020, Apple CEO Tim Cook announced the series would be released in 2021.
-On 13 March 2020, Apple suspended all active filming on their shows due to the COVID-19 outbreak; filming resumed on October 6, 2020.
+On 13 March 2020, Apple suspended filming on their shows due to the COVID-19 outbreak; filming resumed on October 6, 2020.

-The series is filmed at Troy Studios, Limerick, Ireland, and the budget was expected to be approximately $50 million.
-The first two episodes premiered on September 24, 2021.
+The Foundation TV series was filmed at Troy Studios, Limerick, Ireland, and the budget was expected to be approximately $50 million.
+The first episodes premiered on September 24, 2021.
 Metacritic gave the first season a weighted average score of 63 out of 100 based on 22 reviews, indicating "generally favorable reviews".
+The second season was released in 2023 and the third season was released in 2025.